 - Advise clients that of the impact remarriage, divorce and children will have on their Will.

-Whilst death is a subject none of us look forward to dealing with, tackling the financial implications of it should not be avoided – the costs of not tackling it head on are too great, both in terms of finances and therefore in terms of the lifestyle choices a secured legacy can afford the deceased’s loved ones.
+Whilst death is a subject none of us looks forward to dealing with, tackling the financial implications of it should not be avoided – the costs of not tackling it head-on are too great, both in terms of finances and therefore in terms of the lifestyle choices a secured legacy can afford the deceased’s loved ones.

 To learn how to choose a great financial adviser, download our free guide.